Friday, September 30, 2011

 Review

-THE LION KING 3D is now more realistic in its aspect that keeps you glued to the screen and is still the same film.
+Now more realistic in its aspect that keeps you glued to the screen, THE LION KING 3D is still the same film.
 More exciting and appealing to people who have not seen the movie in its stunning form.
-It is still my favourite, which I would see repeatedly.
+It is still my favourite and one I will watch repeatedly.
 I'm glad they removed the "Morning Report" song because nobody liked it, and they changed it back to the pouncing lesson scene.
 It started the tradition of re-releasing old movies in 3D.

 If you have seen it in 2D (click here), check out the 3D version.
 I'm sure you'll like it.
 Otherwise, you prefer the movie in its original presentation.